ObelusFamily/Parts-Unlimited-m8LdX/backend/README.md

 The Parts Unlimited backend is Node web app written with [Express](https://expressjs.com/)

 ## Getting started
+Duplicate the `.env.example` file and rename it to `.env` and update it with the values corresponding to your local environment

 To start the app use: `yarn dev` from the backend directory.